-Malaysia also has a Social Security Organisation (SOCSO) who administers the Employment Injury Insurance Scheme (EIIS) and the Invalidity Pension Scheme (IPS).
-All employees with monthly wages below MYR 4,000 are covered by the schemes, and employees who qualify for the schemes will continue to remain within the schemes notwithstanding that their monthly wages may subsequently exceed MYR 4,000.
+Malaysia also has a Social Security Organisation (SOCSO) who administers the Employment Injury Scheme (EIS) and the Invalidity Scheme (IS).
+All employees with monthly wages below MYR 5,000 are covered by the schemes, and employees who qualify for the schemes will continue to remain within the schemes notwithstanding that their monthly wages may subsequently exceed MYR 5,000.
 A monthly contribution must be made and may fall under one of two categories:

-- Both the employer and employee make monthly contributions to EIIS and IPS.
-The sum is based on the employee’s monthly wages and is restricted to a maximum of MYR 69.05 for the employer and MYR 19.75 for the employee.
+- Both the employer and employee make monthly contributions to EIS and IS.
+The sum is based on the employee’s monthly wages and is restricted to a maximum of MYR 86.65 for the employer and MYR 24.75 for the employee.

 Human resource development levy

-Employers engaged in the manufacturing and services sectors that employ more than a specified number of employees must contribute to the Human Resource Development Fund (HRDF).
+Employers in all industry sectors with ten or more employees must contribute to the Human Resource Development Fund (HRDF).
 The levy required to be paid is at the rate of 1% of the employees’ monthly wages on a monthly basis.

 Windfall profit levy

-A levy is imposed on crude palm oil and crude palm kernel oil where the price exceeds MYR 2,500 per ton in Peninsula Malaysia, and MYR 3,000 per ton in the states of Sabah and Sarawak.
+A levy is imposed on crude palm oil and crude palm kernel oil where the price exceeds MYR 3,000 per ton in Peninsula Malaysia and MYR 3,500 per ton in the states of Sabah and Sarawak.